Rushikesh-04/My-List/README.md

-This is  My-List application to track your task
+This is Python based My-List application to track your task